 2. It can make the most of your budget

 This can help the workplace function at optimal efficiency, with employees working without feeling burnt out and undervalued.
 You will also have the right staff available at the right times.
-In the busiest hours you will have enough staff to run smoothly, and when it’s quiet you will only have the staff that you need.
+In the busiest hours you will have enough staff to run the shift smoothly, and when it’s quiet you will only have the staff that you need.

 3. Get exactly the right mix of people